-- Include a countdown timer on popups and on your website header to create a sense of urgency on deals.
+- Include a countdown timer on popups (these are easily added via a number of plugins, for example, this WordPress popup plugin) and on your website header to create a sense of urgency on deals.

 - You can also promote your sales by setting up banners on your website home page.
 Modify some aspects of your website to indicate that the holidays are here, so more people on your site are driven to shop in the holiday spirit.